Victims of Domestic Violence

 If you provide the defendant’s criminal defense attorney with a written statement explaining your position, the criminal defense attorney can provide that form to the State Attorney’s Office and use it to try and get the charges dropped.

-Many criminal defense attorneys come up with their own forms that they might ask the alleged victim to complete on a voluntary basis.
+Many criminal defense attorneys create their own forms that they might ask the alleged victim to complete on a voluntary basis.

-If the no contact provision was entered in the case, then you should not try and contact the Defendant.
+If the “no contact provision” was entered in the case, you should not try to contact the Defendant.
 Although the “no contact” provision doesn’t expressly prohibit you from doing anything, you should respect the legal process enough to follow the judge’s order that the parties have no contact until the case is resolved.

 You can also ask the defendant’s attorney to petition the court to lift the “no contact” provision.
 Or you can hire your own attorney to file a motion to withdraw the “no contact” provision.